Mrs Louise McCallum

-My clinical experiences are within critical care.
-I have worked in a variety of different intensive and critical care environments across the United Kingdom, including King’s College Hospital, University Hospital Birmingham (UHB) NHS Trust and Crosshouse Hospital.
+Louise's clinical experiences are within critical care where she worked in a variety of different intensive and critical care environments across the United Kingdom, including King’s College Hospital, University Hospital Birmingham (UHB) NHS Trust and NHS Ayrshire and Arran, Crosshouse Hospital.

 - MSc in Health Sciences (Critical Care), University of Birmingham, 2005.

 - Bachelor of Nursing, University of Glasgow, 1998.

 - PGCert in Teaching & Learning in Higher Education, UWS, 2012.